mapache-salvaje/material-ui/docs/data/joy/components/autocomplete/autocomplete.md

 {{"demo": "Highlights.js"}}

+### GitHub label picker

-### GitHub's picker
+The demo below reproduces GitHub's label picker component.

-To reproduce GitHub's label picker, the `Autocomplete` is rendered inside a MUI Base [`Popper`](https://v6.mui.com/base-ui/react-popper/).
-To remove the popup behavior from the autocomplete, replace the listbox slot with the `AutocompleteListbox` component.
+To remove the popup behavior, replace the listbox slot with the `AutocompleteListbox` component.

 {{"demo": "GitHubLabel.js"}}